 Your exhausted adrenal glands can bust your stress response, causing chronic fatigue, anxiety, and low energy.
 Treat it with prescribed amounts (up to 4 gms) of ashwagandha daily.
 This adaptogenic herb normalizes cortisol levels, resists biological and chemical stressors, and hastens stress recovery.
 It also fights oxidative stress, a cause of chronic fatigue, by regulating GSH and lowering lipid peroxidation.

-Ashwagandha has been found to selectively increase the production of T4 hormone and simultaneously reduce oxidative stress.
+Ashwagandha has been found to selectively increase the production of T4 hormone and simultaneously reduce cell damage caused by free radicals.
 While this is especially beneficial for hypothyroidism (underactive thyroid), it might have a regulating effect on hyperthyroidism (overactive thyroid) as well.
-Combining Ashwagandha with extracts of other plants such as Guggulu is considered most effective.
+Combining ashwagandha with extracts of other plants such as guggulu is considered most effective.

 Excess LDL cholesterol clogs our arteries with a thick, hard deposit called plaque, leading to atherosclerosis.
 Ashwagandha, being anti-clotting, anti-stress, and anti-inflammatory, protects the heart and spurs muscle action sans adverse side effects.
 Its antioxidant flavonoids lower LDL levels, check them from rising because of oxidation, and check free radical damage that causes plaque formation.